 Options for Selling During or After a Tax Sale

-Selling the house below market value is another option.
-The house is sold for less than the mortgage balance after the bank forgives the rest in a short sale.
-This plan is great if you owe a lot in taxes and have low-value debt.
-To ensure state and county compliance, communicate with the mortgage holder and county officials regarding the land sale.
-Finally, knowing the benefits of communicating with the county directly about extending the tax lien past the sale will help you make arrangements that purchasers will like.
-Buyers shun debt like unpaid taxes.
+Another option is to sell the house at an under-market price.
+The bank writes off the rest in a short sale, and the house sells for less than the mortgage balance.
+This is ideal when you have high tax bills and low-value debt.
+Coordinate with the mortgage holder and county officials in connection with the land sale to ensure state and county compliance.
+Finally, knowing the advantages of talking directly with the county to extend the tax lien past the sale will help you make arrangements that the buyers will like.
+Buyers shun debt like it’s unpaid taxes.

 Engaging Buyers Interested in County Property Sales